 Paul then relates this to Israel’s position under the Old Covenant.
 During their time as minors, they were like the children of Hagar, the bondwoman, slave-sons who were learning obedience.
 This was a good relationship for minors, but it should not remain this way forever, for as a child grows, he ought to take on the character of his parents until he comes to the place of full agreement.

-During the Pentecostal Age, which ought to have been an age of spiritual development in learning obedience, the Church normally put its “children” in bondage to itself.
+During the Pentecostal Age, which ought to have been an age of spiritual development in learning obedience, the institutional church normally put its “children” in bondage to itself.
 Instead of facilitating their growth, the priestly hierarchy often kept them as babes, even to the point of not allowing them direct access to the Scriptures.
-Certainly, they did not normally allow their “children” to receive unhindered, direct revelation from God, for they retained the power to veto their revelation if it did not conform to the church creed.
+Certainly, they did not normally allow their “children” to receive unhindered, direct revelation from God, for they retained the power to veto any revelation that did not conform to the established church creed.

-This church practice was prophesied in the actions of the disciples who tried to keep the children from having direct access to Jesus.
+This later practice was foreshadowed in the actions of the disciples who tried to keep the children from having direct access to Jesus.
 But Jesus understood that one’s status as a child or a spiritual child ought not to hinder him from having direct access to his heavenly Father.
 After all, even Ishmael, the son of the bondwoman, had a direct relationship with his father Abraham.

 This perversion of priestly authority was precisely what Jesus was correcting in Luke 18:15-17.
 Jesus said to His disciples, “Permit the children to come to Me, and do not hinder them.”

 Hence, we see that Luke inserted this short incident to set forth the important principle of having a direct relationship with Christ.
-This passage thus forms an essential step in his narrative, for it gives instruction on how to avoid the disaster that was soon to come upon Jerusalem.
-Whereas many of the priests and rabbis had taught that it was the will of God to rebel against Rome, the children might receive a better revelation if they but had direct access to God and could hear His voice directly without being threatened with excommunication or even death.
+This passage forms an essential step in his narrative, for it gives instruction on how to avoid the disaster that was soon to come upon Jerusalem.
+Whereas many of the priests and rabbis had taught that it was the will of God to rebel against Rome, the children might receive a better revelation if they but had direct access to God and could hear His voice directly without threat of excommunication or even death.